ThePeopleOfTheNetwork/RandomX-Arweave/README.md

+## Fork Notes
+This is primairly a fork of the same version of RandomX arweave uses.
+The reason for the fork is to included some extension methods to the base RandomX API that give client applications access to the entropy scratchpads RandomX produces as part of its hashing process.
+Arweave makes use of these deterministic scratchpads as part of packing and unpacking chunks in a unique replica.

+Extention methods can be found [here](https://github.com/ThePeopleOfTheNetwork/RandomX-Arweave/tree/master/src/arweave) -DMac

 # RandomX
 RandomX is a proof-of-work (PoW) algorithm that is optimized for general-purpose CPUs.
 RandomX uses random code execution (hence the name) together with several memory-hard techniques to minimize the efficiency advantage of specialized hardware.